-When a $\$ is indicates the to be used length.
-In the following example we map a character (x) onto another one in the patterns and tell the engine that $\alpha$ counts as two characters.
+When a \hjcode is greater than 0 but less than 32 is indicates the to be used length.
+In the following example we map a character (x) onto another one in the patterns and tell the engine that α counts as two characters.
 Because traditionally zero itself is reserved for inhibiting hyphenation, a value of 32 counts as zero.